gridlocdev/v/TESTS.md

 ## `_test.v` tests - these are the normal V test files.

-All `test_` functions in these files, will be ran automatically by V's test framework.
+All `test_` functions in these files will be run automatically by V's test framework.

 NB 1: You can run test files one by one, with: